d6o/DSDownload/README.md

 ## Features

+- Can be used as script and module
 - Written in uncomplicated Python
 - Easily download files in the fastest speed possible
 - Up to 452% faster than traditional download using Multi-Threaded Downloads